 Security included a removable front panel that made the radio non-functional without it.
 The idea was you could slip the front panel into your pocket and leave the bulk of the stereo in the car.
 This made the car stereo less appealing to thieves because they couldn’t sell it as a working stereo without the removable face plate.

 Some manufacturers, notably Ford, produced a custom-fit head unit.
 This looks similar to a double DIN but has significant differences in shape and connectors, making it virtually impossible to fit into a different car.
-This made it less appealing to theft because it didn’t fit most cars.
+Thus, it was less appealing to thieves because it didn’t fit most cars.

 Coding

-To prevent theft of a custom car stereo and place in a make and model, ‘coding’ was introduced.
+To prevent theft of a custom car stereo and its installation in a specific make and model, ‘coding’ was introduced.
 A secret code was programmed into the car stereo at the factory, and only the car purchaser was given the code.
-If the car battery or radio disconnected from the car, the stereo would need the code entered into the display.
+If the car battery or radio were disconnected from the car, the stereo would need the code entered into the display.

 Other coding systems matched the vehicle VIN stored in the body control computer with that stored in the factory-fitted car stereo.
 They would match from the factory but would fail if the same model radio was fitted into a different car.